emberjs/guides/source/templates/binding-element-attributes.md

 ### Binding multiple values

-Multiple values can also be bound to a single attribute:
+You can also bind multiple values to a single attribute:

 ```handlebars
 <div class="{{priority}} {{placement}}"></div>
 ```

-For further control over how these values are applied, see the [inline-if syntax documentation on the Conditionals page](/templates/conditionals/#toc_inline-if-syntax).
+For further control over how these values are applied, see the [inline-if syntax documentation on the Conditionals page](../conditionals/#toc_inline-if-syntax).

 ### Adding data attributes